1homas/AWS_S3_Static_Site_with_Ansible/README.md

 1. Customize any settings in the `vars.yaml` file:
    - `project_name` : use a project name to tag AWS resources for tracking and easy termination when done

+    > ⚠ The bucket name is based on the `project_name` by default and must be globally unique for all of AWS.
+If you get a `403` error when running the playbook, you need to modify the `aws.s3.bucket_name` in `vars.yaml` to be more unique.

 2. Create your Python environment and install Ansible:

     ```bash